 During your initial consultation, Dr. Baroody will evaluate your general health, evaluate the anatomy of your inner thighs.
 Be sure to inform Dr. Baroody of your past medical/surgical history, all medications you are taking, allergies to medications, and history of tobacco use.
 According to your anatomy, the most appropriate body contouring procedure(s) will be recommended.
 Whether you would most benefit from liposuction alone, inner thigh lift with/without liposuction, or an extended inner thigh lift, Dr. Baroody will weigh the potential results against the potential risks and offer the procedure right for you.
 During the consultation, Dr. Baroody and his staff will discuss the anesthesia, facility, and the fees involved.

 You will be given specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins, and medications.
 If you smoke, you must quit at least four weeks before your surgery and not to resume for at least four weeks after your surgery.
 You must also avoid second-hand smoke.
 If you smoke or develop a cold/infection of any kind, your surgery will most likely be postponed.
 Whether your surgery is performed on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two after you leave the hospital, if needed.

 LOCATION OF THE SURGERY

 Dr. Baroody performs inner thigh lift procedures in both the hospital and outpatient settings.
-An Inner thigh lift may be performed in New Milford Hospital or the Ridgefield Surgery Center in Ridgefield, CT.
+An Inner thigh lift may be performed in New Milford Hospital or the Orthopaedic and Specialty Surgery Center

 TYPES OF ANESTHESIA